Denperidge-School/mathematics-notes/index.md

 - Write down <u>all</u> your steps, just the solution tends to not be enough
 - 4 numbers after the comma`,` or you're going to math jail
 - We can use [the formularium](https://canvas.kdg.be/courses/29944/files/2211721?module_item_id=504258) during the entire thing
+- Also there was an attempt to collect the things the teacher said about possible questions on the final so like check that out [here](examenvragen/)

 General notes: